Anti-personnel obstacle breaching system

-The anti-personnel obstacle breaching system (APOBS) is an explosive line charge system that allows safe breaching through complex antipersonnel obstacles, particularly fields of land mines.
-The APOBS is a joint DOD program for the U.S. Army and the United States Marine Corps.
+The anti-personnel obstacle breaching system (APOBS) is an explosive line charge system which allows safe breaching through complex antipersonnel obstacles, particularly fields of land mines.
+The APOBS is a joint DoD program for the United States Army and the United States Marine Corps.

 History

 The anti-personnel obstacle breaching system originated as an operational requirements document published by the US Army Engineer School, Fort Leonard Wood, MO.
 The joint requirements document was signed by the Army and the Marines in April 1994.
 The system was developed by the United States Army Research, Development and Engineering Command – Armament Research, Development and Engineering Center (RDECOM-ARDEC), Picatinny Arsenal, New Jersey, and produced by Ensign-Bickford Aerospace and Defense.
 During preliminary test and evaluation, the original explosive grenade attachment scheme proved inadequate, resulting in program delay and the Naval Surface Warfare Center sponsoring a complete line-charge analysis and manufacturing redesign.
 The subsequently proposed and highly successful woven nylon over-wrap is currently employed on the Mk 7 Mod 1, fielded in 2002, and the Mod 2 fielded in 2006.